-During the period of the fault as detailed in CC.6.3.15.1 (a) (i) for which the voltage at the Grid Entry Point (or Interface Point in the case of OTSDUW Plant and Apparatus) is outside the limits specified in CC.6.1.4, each Generating Unit or Power Park Module or OTSDUW Plant and Apparatus shall generate maximum reactive current without exceeding the transient rating limit of the Generating Unit, OTSDUW Plant and Apparatus or Power Park Module and / or any constituent Power Park Unit.
+During the period of the fault as detailed in CC.6.3.15.1 (a) (i) for which the voltage at the Grid Entry Point (or Interface Point in the case of OTSDUW Plant and Apparatus) is outside the limits specified in CC.6.1.4, each Generating Unit or Power Park Module or OTSDUW Plant and Apparatus shall generate maximum reactive current without exceeding the transient rating limit of the Generating Unit, OTSDUW Plant and Apparatus or Power Park Module and / or any constituent Power Park Unit or reactive compensation equipment.
+For Plant and Apparatus installed on or after 1 December 2017, switched reactive compensation equipment (such as mechanically switched capacitors and reactors) shall be controlled such that it is not switched in or out of service during the fault but may act to assist in post fault voltage recovery.

-- (iii) Each DC Converter shall be designed to meet the Active Power recovery characteristics (and OTSDUW DC Converter shall be designed to meet the Active Power transfer capability at the Interface Point) as specified in the Bilateral Agreement upon clearance of the fault on the Onshore Transmission System as detailed in CC.6.3.15.1 (a) (i). - (b) Supergrid Voltage dips on the Onshore Transmission System greater than 140ms in duration
+- (iii) Each DC Converter shall be designed to meet the Active Power recovery characteristics (and OTSDUW DC Converter shall be designed to meet the Active Power transfer capability at the Interface Point) as specified in the Bilateral Agreement upon clearance of the fault on the Onshore Transmission System as detailed in CC.6.3.15.1 (a) (i). - (b) Supergrid Voltage dips on the Onshore Transmission System greater than 140ms in duration - (1b) Requirements applicable to Synchronous Generating Units subject to Supergrid Voltage dips on the Onshore Transmission System greater than 140ms in duration.

-In addition to the requirements of CC.6.3.15.1 (a) each Generating Unit, OTSDUW Plant and Apparatus, or each Power Park Module and / or any constituent Power Park Unit, each with a Completion Date on or after the 1 April 2005 shall:
+In addition to the requirements of CC.6.3.15.1 (a) each Synchronous Generating Unit, each with a Completion Date on or after 1 April 2005 shall:

-(i) remain transiently stable and connected to the System without tripping of any Generating Unit, OTSDUW Plant and Apparatus, or Power Park Module and / or any constituent Power Park Unit, for balanced Supergrid Voltage dips and associated durations on the Onshore Transmission System (which could be at the Interface Point) anywhere on or above the heavy black line shown in Figure 5.
-Appendix 4A and Figures CC.A.4A.3 (a), (b) and (c) provide an explanation and illustrations of Figure 5; and,
+(i) remain transiently stable and connected to the System without tripping of any Synchronous Generating Unit for balanced Supergrid Voltage dips and associated durations on the Onshore Transmission System (which could be at the Interface Point) anywhere on or above the heavy black line shown in Figure 5a.
+Appendix 4A and Figures CC.A.4A.3.2 (a), (b) and (c) provide an explanation and illustrations of Figure 5a; and,